javacc/javacc/docs/faq.md

 3. Use lexical states.

-The idea is to use a different lexical state when the word is reserved and when it isn't (see [What are lexical states?](#)).
+The idea here is to use a different lexical state when the word is reserved and when it isn't (see [What are lexical states?](#)).

 We can make `http` reserved in the default lexical state, but not reserved when a label is expected.
 In the example this is easy because it is clear when a label is expected - after a `//` and after a `.`.
 Therefore we can refactor the regular expression productions as: